FUB-HCC/human-centered-dataviz_course/README.md

 poetry run jupyter lab
 ```

-4. If the Juypterlab interface does not appear in an opened web browser, follow the instructions which are printed in the terminal.
+4. If the Juypterlab interface does not appear in an opened web browser, follow the instructions that are printed in the terminal.

 5. Once you are able to open the interface, open the introductory notebook `Hello.ipynb` by selecting it in the left column and double-clicking.